Open-Cascade-SAS/OCCT/dox/user_guides/tobj/tobj.md

   * Definition of classes representing data objects.
 Data objects store their data using primitive OCAF attributes, taking advantage of OCAF mechanisms for Undo/Redo and persistence.
 At the same time they provide a higher level abstraction over the pure OCAF document structure (labels / attributes).
   * Organization of the data model as a hierarchical (tree-like) structure of objects.
   * Support of cross-references between objects within one model or among different models.
 In case of cross-model references the models should depend hierarchically.
-  * Persistence mechanism for storing *TObj* objects in OCAF files, which allows storing and retrieving objects of derived types without re-generating the schema.
+  * Persistence mechanism for storing *TObj* objects in OCAF files, which allows storing and retrieving objects of derived types without regenerating the schema.

 This document describes basic principles of logical and physical organization of TObj-based data models and typical approaches to implementation of classes representing model objects.